igregson/theCodestead.com/content/post/how-to-use-npm-as-a-build-tool-with-hugo.md

 ---
 date: 2015-04-04T22:57:35+03:00
-title: NPM as a Build Tool with Hugo
+title: How To Use NPM as a Build Tool with Hugo
 description: Hugo is a fast and all-around awesome tool for creating website.
 NPM has build-tool superpowers that folks seem to just now be realizing.
 Combining the two makes for a sweet setup.
 Let's learn how.
 summary: Hugo is a fast and all-around awesome tool for creating website.
 NPM has build-tool superpowers that folks seem to just now be realizing.
 Combining the two makes for a sweet setup.
 Let's learn how.
 ---